MTstateIntroStats/IntroStatTextbook/docs/02-data-design.md

 So, a "typical" numerical summary is calculated from a sample.
 Yet, we can still conceptualize calculating the average income of all adults in Argentina.

 We use specific terms in order to differentiate when a number is being calculated on a sample of data (**statistic**) and when it is being calculated or considered for calculation on the entire population (**parameter**).
+The value of a parameter remains fixed (yet typically unknown).
+In contrast, a the value of a statistic will vary from sample to sample.
+This variability in the value of a statistic across different samples is called **sampling variability**.

 The terms statistic and parameter are useful for communicating claims and models and will be used extensively in later chapters which delve into making inference on populations.